mnielsen/notes-on-writing/notes_on_writing.md

   juxtaposition is surprising, but in retrospect meaningful.
 "The Selfish Gene" is, for example, more surprising than "The Future of Ideas".
 "Future Shock" is an excellent juxtaposition.

+**Three types of titles:** (1) Books that describe a subject or field.
+These titles name the subject or field, perhaps with a simple
+modifier: *Introduction to algorithms*; *Principles of neuroscience*;
+**Quantum Computation and Quantum Information*.
+(2) Journalistic books that are principally reporting.
+These may follow the pattern of (1), or perhaps have a quirkier title that reflects some aspect of the subject or field under investigation.  *In the plex* is an example of the quirky approach.  *Complexity* is an example that follows (1).
+(3) Idea books, i.e., books which explore a new concept or propose a theory.
+Here, the title ideally names the central new concept or theory.  *The Selfish Gene*.  *The Ingenuity Gap*.  *Everything is Miscellaneous*.  *One the Origin of Species by Means of Natural Selection*.  *Biology is Technology*.
+Failing that, the title describes the problem to be addressed: *The Trouble With Physics*.
+*Reinventing Discovery*.

 ## Opening sentences

 **Is the sentence striking enough to make the reader want to read